Dcovrigaru/CCPS406-Project/README.md

 ## Basic Commands
 North, n, South, s, up, u, down, d, etc..: To change rooms and move throughout the game world.
+look: Display long description of the current room the player is in.
 inventory: Check the items you are carrying. use [item]: Use an item from your inventory. take [item]: Take an item and add it to your inventory.